wp-packagist/wp-cli-global-config-command/README.md

 wp global-config list
 ```

-also for show list of all global config in current directory:
+also for show list of all global config in the current directory:

 ```
 wp global-config list